A Game Theoretic Framework for Model Based Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

-We thank Emo Todorov, Sham Kakade, Sergey Levine, and Drew Bagnell for valuable feedback and discussions.
-We thank Michael Ahn and Michael Janner for sharing the baseline learning curves.
-The work was done by Aravind Rajeswaran during internship(s) at Google Brain, MTV.
+We thank Profs.
+Emo Todorov, Sham Kakade, Drew Bagnell, and Sergey Levine for valuable feedback and discussions.
+We thank Michael Ahn and Michael Janner for sharing the baseline learning curves; and Ben Eysenbach and Anirudh Vemula for feedback on the paper draft.
+The work was done by Aravind Rajeswaran during internships at Google Brain, MTV.
+Aravind thanks Google for providing a highly encouraging research environment.